-The "Advanced" setting configures audio output to send the original main audio content to a connected receiver for decoding and reproducing.
+The "Advanced" III of computes audio output to some the original main audio content to a connected receiver for decoding and reproducing.
 It requires a receiver capable of decoding all high bit rate audio formats.
-If you connect the player to a receiver supporting HDMI 1.3 and high bit rate audio formats (such as our 650R AV Receiver), selecting the "Advanced" setting is recommended.
-Menu click sound and Secondary Audio Program are turned off by default to preserve the original quality of the main audio content.
+If you connect the player to a receiver supporting HDMI 1.3 and high bit rate audio form. (such as our 650R AV Receiver), selecting the Advanced" setting and secondary Audio Program ar rised off by default to preserve the original quality of the main audio content.

-Press the A v buttons buttons to select one of the audio setting choices, and then press the Enter button.
+ress the 🔺 👻 buttons buttons to select one of the audio setting choices, and then press the Enter button.
 The two basic audio setting choices may not cover all situations.
-You can further customize the audio settings using the player's Setup Menu.
+You can further customize the audio settings ising the player's Setup Menu.

-Complete the Easy Setup Wizard

-Once you have selected the audio setting, the initial Easy Setup Wizard is completed.
+Complete the Easy Setup Wizard Once you have selected the audio setting, the initial Easy Setup Wizard is completed.

 Press the Enter button to close the Easy Setup Wizard.
 Your player is now ready for use.
 You will see a background screen with a Cambridge Audio and Blu-ray Disc logo.
-Please follow the rest of the user manual for basic and advanced operations.
+Please follow the rest of the user manual for basic and advanced operations